httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 explicitly; recipients and generators need to know that the requirements of this document are in effect.
 The simplest way to do that is by referencing this document in its definition.

 The field's definition will also need to specify the field-value's allowed syntax, in terms of the types described in {{types}}, along with their associated semantics.
+Syntax definitions are encouraged to use the ABNF rules beginning with "sh_" defined in this specification.

 A header field definition cannot relax or otherwise modify the requirements of this specification, or change the nature of its data structures; doing so would preclude handling by generic software.